Home>Weather and Climate>Essential Plumeria Care Guide

 While less commonly utilized due to the variability in seedling traits, plumeria can also be propagated from seeds.
 Collecting seeds from mature plumeria pods and sowing them in a well-draining soil mix can yield new plants with unique characteristics.
 However, it's important to note that seed-grown plumeria may exhibit variations in flower color, size, and fragrance, making this method a source of excitement and surprise for enthusiasts seeking to explore the diversity of plumeria cultivars.

-Read more: Duluth Monthly Weather Guide
+Read more: Maine September Weather Guide

 4. Grafting